intoli/user-agents/README.md

 const userAgent = new UserAgent({ deviceCategory: 'mobile' })
 ```

-This code will limit generate a user agent with a `deviceCategory` of `mobile`.
+This code will generate a user agent with a `deviceCategory` of `mobile`.
 If you replace `mobile` with either `desktop` or `tablet`, then the user agent will correspond to one of those device types instead.